JacDoesJS/monsters/README.md

 If I fetched the whole of the monster json response for all monsters when the app loaded and stored it in context and wrapped the app in a context provider, I could explore fuzzy matching possibilities and or for example returning every monster with the word dragon in its name.

 Given more time, I would love to make the background color fill the screen and test this with a screen reader, and configure Jest for testing.

+It would be nice to make the monster actions text expandable.

 It would be better user experience if the input box cleared when a user wanted to search for another monster.